-Offices, who spent a whole afternoon brewing some 32 gallons of punch; Miss Nan Tupper Chapman and he dietary staff who prepar the food; and Tom Pickering and the members of Modern Building and Cleaning Service.
+Offices, who spent a whole afternoon brewing some 32 gallons of punch: Miss Nan Tupper Chapman and he dietary staff who prepar the food; and Tom Pickering and the members of Modern Building and Cleaning Service.

 On the afternoon of Christmas Eve staff and patients gathered in the auditorium for a Nine Lessons Carol Service.
 A choir, composed of some 40 staff members and guests, led the carol singing under the direction of Mrs. Boorman and Miss Frederica Halpenny of the School of Medical Rehabilitation.
-The lessons were read by Dr. E. L. Ross, SBM medical director; Mrs. Mary Swaffield, MRH evening supervisor; A. H. Atkins, hospital manager; Miss E. McGarrol, CTC secretary; Dr. L. H. Truelove, MRH chief of medical services; Mrs. Joy Huston and Miss Joan Edwards, chiefs of the Deparments of Physiotherapy and Occupational Therapy; A. Caldwell, head porter, and T. A. J. Cunnings, executive director.
+The lessons were read by Dr. E. L. Ross, SBM medical director; Mary Swaffield, MRH Mrs. evening supervisor; A. H. Atkins, hospital manager; Miss E. McGarrol, CTC secretary; Dr. L. H. Truelove, MRH chief of medical services; Mrs. Joy Huston and Miss Joan Edwards, chiefs of the Depar ments of Physiotherapy an.
+Occupational Therapy; Caldwell, head porter, and T. A. J. Cunnings, executive director

-Fred Day, retired member of the SBM accounting department, returned to the hospital to play his traditional role as Santa Claus, Accompanied by ors, men appeared and distributed gifts to each patient.
-From there the group proceeded to the Assembly Hall in the main building where the observation patients, their families and friends had gathered around another Christmas tree.
+Fred Day, retired member of the SBM accounting department, returned to the hospital to play his traditional role as Santa Claus.
+Accompanied by the carollers and other staff members he made the rounds of all the wards bringing gifts and good cheer to the patients.